akomakom/dtgraph/INSTALL.md

    mysql*
         The individual schema files help you create necessary tables if you don't already have them.
 One file per table.
 Use the one(s) for which you don't have tables created.
-        See the Database section below for instructions
+        See the Database section below for instructions.

 REQUIREMENTS:
 ----------------------------------------------
-  * Web server with
+  Web server with
   * PHP support with PEAR MDB2 modules installed (php-cli helpful)
   * MySQL (or other database with slight modifications)
-  * Some means of logging temperature to MySQL (eg digitemp_mysql.pl)
+  * Some means of logging temperature to MySQL (eg www/admin/logger.php is provided but you may want something different)
   * JPGRAPH (version 1.4 or later may be needed) - to produce temperature graphs
-  * (Optional) Perl to log and to optionally run command line tools and alarm watch (OLD) -Perl Modules for these: DB
+  * Perl for some of the optional utilities

 **********************************************************
 ************ INSTALLATION PROCEDURE **********************